-Date: 9:00am - 5:00pm PDT June 24 Location: Lewis & Clark Graduate Campus
+Date: 9:00am - 5:00pm PST November 16, 2018 Location: Lewis & Clark Graduate School

-Lewis & Clark Graduate Campus
+Lewis & Clark Graduate School

-This experiential workshop is designed to help practitioners uncover the potential wisdom that lucid and asleep dreaming may possess for their personal and professional development, as well as that of their clients.
+This two-part experiential workshop is designed to help practitioners uncover the potential wisdom that lucid and asleep dreaming may possess for their personal and professional development, as well as that of their clients.
 This is especially important to marginalized populations who may have lost their connection to dreams, hope and wonder due to current and historical oppression.

 Workshop Details & Registration